orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Change only locally, but global effects

 Can implement the ignorances through those traversal layers on branches which dont go left/right but only one direction?
-SHould ahve a better handle on those ideas.

 it';s the freference thing, evidently you can reference things without a direction connection, the point is not to ignore that idea, but to try to find a way to phrqase that that's possible to setup